 Case Study: Space Savings

-Kubota, OEM parts supplier saves 71% floor space with horizontal carousels and 83% floor space with Shuttle XP Vertical Lift Modules.
+Kubota, OEM parts supplier saves 71% floor space with Horizontal Carousel Modules and 83% floor space with Vertical Lift Modules.